parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset TimingInfo.DumpInterval  10.0

-This key is used to indicate a wall clock time to halt the execution of a run.
+*integer* **TimingInfo.DumpIntervalExecutionTimeLimit** 0 This key is
+used to indicate a wall clock time to halt the execution of a run.
 At the end of each dump interval the time remaining in the batch job is compared with the user supplied value, if remaining time is less than or equal to the supplied value the execution is halted.
 Typically used when running on batch systems with time limits to force a clean shutdown near the end of the batch job.
 Time units is seconds, a value of **0** (the default) disables the check.

 Currently only supported on SLURM based systems, “–with-slurm” must be specified at configure time to enable.
-Example Useage:

 .. container:: list